 You should be cautious about modifying the slug for material after being produced.
 When you update the slug for a piece of information, anyone trying to access it through the URL with the old slug may have problems doing so.

 WordPress will attempt to redirect traffic to the new slug for posts and pages, but it does not always work.
-You’ll need to set up a detour to your unique URL in this scenario.
+In this scenario, you’ll need to set up a detour to your unique URL.
 Because you want your customers to wind up on a 404 page, you’ll want to save links for SEO purposes using a 301 redirect.

-When you establish a new section or tag in the WordPress Editor, it automatically adds a slug to that item without your involvement.
+Establishing a new section or tag in the WordPress Editor automatically adds a slug to that item without your involvement.
 However, if you choose to specify the slug for a section or label manually, you can permanently alter it afterward.
 For both classes and tags, the procedure is nearly identical.